๐Ÿšด๐Ÿผโ€โ™€๏ธEducational Psychology

 Emotional and Behavioral Disorders (EBD)

-• Must adversely affect educational performance over time and across settings—not just a bad week or conflict with one teacher
+• Must adversely affect educational performance over a long period of time and across multiple settings.
+A rough week or a conflict with one teacher doesn't qualify.

-Compare: EBD vs. ADHD—both can involve disruptive classroom behavior, but EBD is characterized by emotional dysregulation and relationship difficulties, while ADHD stems from executive function deficits.
-A student who acts out due to anxiety about failure suggests EBD; one who can't stop fidgeting despite wanting to suggests ADHD.
+Compare: EBD vs. ADHD: Both can involve disruptive classroom behavior, but EBD is characterized by emotional dysregulation and difficulty with relationships, while ADHD stems from executive function deficits.
+A student who acts out because of anxiety about failure suggests EBD; a student who can't stop fidgeting despite genuinely wanting to sit still suggests ADHD.

 Sensory and Physical Disabilities